tensorfactory/PiFaceCam/README.md

 3) Checking for attached USB camera.
 4) USB camera found at index[1].
 ```
+Note: In some version of OpenCV, you may see bunch of warning messages, but so far we haven't encounter any problem during operation despite of these warning messages.<br/>
 The status LED will blinks during system loading and turn ON continuously when system is ready.
 Once system is ready, open a browser and goto URL `http://[ipaddress of RPI]:9090/video` we should able to view the camera feeds with some facial recognition information.
 <br/><br/>